programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 We will use some new libraries:

 * `sys` contains system-specific parameters and functions, https://docs.python.org/3/library/sys.html
-* `lxml` responsinble for handling XML and HTML, https://lxml.de/import lxml.html
+* `lxml` responsible for handling XML and HTML, https://lxml.de/import lxml.html
 * `argparse` is a parser for command-line options, arguments and subcommands, https://docs.python.org/3/library/argparse.html

 The last line's format (`from ... import ...`) is used to limit the import: we will use only a specific part of the library, here the `ArgumentParser` object.